huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Time
 - [ ] The Starship Enterprise

-#### Who were the title charactesr in "When Harry Met Sally..." based on?
+#### Who were the title characters in "When Harry Met Sally..." based on?

 - [ ] Nora Ephron's parents
 - [ ] Rob Reiner and Penny Marshall